Frequently Asked Questions

 Absolutely.
 While there are several other hospices marketing in and around Rockingham County, patients and caregivers most certainly have the right to their choice of providers.
 Should another hospice be suggested, you may simply request that you or your loved one be referred to Hospice of Rockingham County.
 To view the National Hospice and Palliative Care Organization’s suggested questions for caregivers to ask potential providers and Hospice of Rockingham County’s answers as they pertain to our organization, please click here.

 Hospice of Rockingham County is the only full-service, nonprofit hospice located in the county.
-Because our staff live in the area, our response time to after-hours calls is very prompt.
+Because our staff live in our service area, our response time to after-hours calls is very prompt.
 When calling our on-call number, you can expect to receive a return call within approximately 10 minutes; if an after-hours visit needs to made, you can expect our on-call nurse to typically arrive in an hour or less.
 Additionally, HRC is contracted with a local pharmacy for our patients’ medication needs as well as with a local supplier for medical equipment.
 HRC is a firm believer in the concept of local working with, and caring for, local.

 Is Hospice of Rockingham County a cancer organization?